LADY WALKERS HALF MOON FARM

 Nigerian Dwarf Goat, Lamancha Goat, Heritage Chicken and Ornamental Pheasant breeders

 Lady Walkers Half Moon Farm is a breeder of Nigerian Dwarf and Lamancha goats in central New Jersey.
-We have been in business since 2010.
-All of our goats are dual registered with the American Dairy Goat Association and the American Goat Society.
+We have been in business since 2010. our goats are registered with the American Dairy Goat Association and some are also registered with the American Goat Society.

 Our first priority at Lady Walkers is to raise healthy and happy goats!
 We maintain